rand00/mirage_hands-on/README.md

 make
 ./unikernel   #run the unikernel
 ```
+If you have added no packages the to dependencies in config.ml, you can just run
+`make && ./unikernel`.

 ## Helpful Mirage development links
 * Types for arguments of your 'Main' functor: http://docs.mirage.io/mirage-types-lwt/Mirage_types_lwt/index.html